filiph/filiphnet/README.md

 # filiph.net

-Code for my Filip Hracek's personal homepage.
+Code for Filip Hracek's personal homepage.

 Use `make` to build and deploy this.
 For example: